Pension FAQs

 The funds that would have been part of the employee's gross salary are redirected to cover the cost of the chosen benefit.
 For example, if an employee chooses to sacrifice a portion of their salary for a pension contribution, the sacrificed amount is invested in their pension fund.

 The key advantage of salary sacrifice is the reduction in taxable income.
-Since the sacrificed portion of the salary is not subject to income tax or National Insurance contributions (‘NICs’) because it’s ‘withdrawn’ before deductions are applied, the employee pays less tax and NICs.
+Since the sacrificed portion of the salary is not subject to income tax or National Insurance contributions (‘NICs’) because it’s ‘withdrawn’ before tax and National Insurance is calculated and deducted so the employee pays less tax and NICs.
 This can result in significant savings for the employee.
 It can also benefit the employer as NICs are not applicable on the value of the salary sacrifice.

 It's crucial to carefully consider the implications and benefits of salary sacrifice before entering into such an arrangement, as it may affect your overall financial situation and entitlements.
 While it can offer tax advantages and access to valuable benefits, it may not be suitable for everyone.
 Seeking financial advice or consulting with your HR department is advisable to make an informed decision on whether salary sacrifice is a good option for you.